tiste/www/en.md

   Building a web app that allows managers to be more efficient on tracking the every day life of each collaborator.
   A PoC were created as a Gantt interface, in order to impute the tasks.

-  We build it over Scrum method, and I was the scrum master of a team of 4 people.
+  We build it over Scrum guide, and I was the Scrum master of a team of 4 people.

   Use of innovative tools and technologies to train other collaborators (Stylus, Jade, CoffeeScript, Symfony 2, AngularJS, Git).

 * #### Developer <small>– Codegent<br>June 2014 - October 2014</small>
   Designing AngularJS, NodeJS and Laravel apps into a London web agency.
 My job was focused on enhancing intern apps as Twilert and BATN, and extern ones as 1Stream (BBC) and Ilumi (Tanfield Food).
 Using versioning tools such as git, and automation scripts such as gulp and Grunt.
-Project management was driven with SCRUM.
+Project management was driven with Scrum.

   I was immersed into a new country.